 The practice has a mental health worker who can see patients with common mental health problems such as anxiety, mild to moderate depression, problems coping, isolation, and loneliness.
 You will need to see one of the GPs for referral to the counselling team.

 Immunisation advice and information are available at our travel clinic.
-If possible, please consult the practice nurse as soon as you know that you will be travelling abroad.

 You should bring with you a record of any previous immunisations you have had.
 Please note there will be a charge for some immunisations.

 Remember that if you are travelling to Europe you will need a European Health Insurance Card (EHIC) to enable you to obtain medical treatment.
 This replaced the old E111 and will cover you for all EU countries plus Liechtenstein, Switzerland, Norway and Iceland.
 Visit your local post office or benefits office to pick up an application form for one of these.